Dayclub Attire Guide

 What is the strictest pool party dress code in Vegas?

 Encore Beach Club at Wynn and LIV Beach at Fontainebleau enforce the strictest dress codes among Las Vegas dayclubs.
 EBC door staff will closely inspect men's swimwear and reject anything that resembles athletic wear, cargo shorts, or overly casual board shorts.
 LIV Beach brings the fashion-forward standard from its Miami flagship.
 At both venues, looking like you put thought into your outfit genuinely matters.
-On the other end, Daylight Beach Club at Mandalay Bay and Stadium Swim downtown are the most lenient.
+On the other end, Tailgate Beach Club across from Allegiant Stadium and Stadium Swim downtown are the most lenient.

 Should I bring a waterproof phone case to a pool party?